+(see pages 66 for revised information)

-Students are placed on academic warning when their cumulative GPA drops below 2.0 after being on good standing.
+Students are placed on academic warningwhen their cumulative GPA drops below 2.0

+after being on good standing.

-Students on academic warning will be required to enroll in a free 12-week SDEV 0012 consisting of a 75-minute weekly class session and/or a weekly meeting with a success coach.
+Students on academic warning will be required to enroll in a free 12-week SDEV 0012 consisting of a weekly class session and/or a weekly meeting with a success coach.

-Students who are absent from three SDEV 0012 class meetings and/or weekly meetings with a success coach will be dropped from all enrolled courses.
+If the student is absent from three SDEV 0012 class meetings and/or meetings with a success coach, the student will be dropped from all enrolled courses.
+A hold preventing future registrations will also be added to the student account until the student meets with the Dean of Academic Support and Student Success.